On the matroidal path ideals: Introduction

 \section{Introduction}

-Broadly speaking, a {\em matroid} on a ground set $[n]=\{1, \ldots, n\}$ is a non-empty collection $\mathcal{M}$ of subsets of $[n]$ that satisfies the following properties: if $A \in \mathcal{M}$, then $B \in \mathcal{M}$ for all $B \subset A$, and for any $A , B \in \mathcal{M}$ with $|B| \leq |A|$, there exists $a \in A \setminus B$ such that $B \cup \{a\} \in \mathcal{M}$.
-The maximal elements in $\mathcal{M}$ are known as the bases of $\mathcal{M}$.
-Matroid theory is one of the most attractive area in combinatorics.
+Matroid theory is one of the most attractive areas in combinatorics and is deeply rooted in graph theory and linear algebra.
+The well-known examples of matroids include uniform matroids, graphical matroids and linear matroids.
 We refer to \cite{W}, \cite{O} and \cite{HHdis} for basic definitions and notions in matroid theory.
-The {\em discrete polymatroids} appeared in \cite{HHdis} as a multiset analogue of matroids.
+The polymatroids originated in \cite{E} and the {\em discrete polymatroids} appeared in \cite{HHdis} as a multiset analogue of matroids.
+In commutative algebra, the matroidal ideals as the squarefree version of polymatroidal ideals, hold a very special place due to their nice algebraic and homological properties.
 A monomial ideal $I \subset K[x_1, \ldots, x_n]$ is called {\em polymatroidal}, if the set of exponent vectors of the minimal generating set of $I$ corresponds to the set of bases of a discrete polymatroid.
 In particular, a squarefree polymatroidal ideal is simply referred to as a {\em matroidal} ideal, because in this case, the set of exponent vectors of the minimal generating set of $I$ corresponds to the set of bases of a matroid.
 The algebraic and homological properties of polymatroidal ideals have been studied by many authors, for example, see \cite{HY}, \cite{HRV}, \cite{HH}, \cite{BH}, \cite{HQ}.
-The well-known classes of polymatroids include graphic matroids, transversal polymatroids and discrete polymatroids of Veronese type.
-The polymatroidal ideals possess many nice algebraic properties.
 It is known from \cite{CH} and \cite{HY} that the product of polymatroidal ideals is again polymatroidal.
 Moreover, polymatroidal ideals have linear quotients, and hence linear resolutions, see \cite{CH}.
 In particular, all powers of a polymatroidal ideal have linear resolutions.
 If $I$ is a polymatroidal ideal, then the Rees algebra $\mathcal{R}(I)$ is normal, see \cite[Proposition 3.11]{V}, \cite[Theorem 3.4]{HRV}.
 Furthermore, polymatroidal ideals are known to have the persistence property, that is, $\Ass(I^k)\subset \Ass(I^{k+1})$ for all $k$, see \cite[Proposition 3.3]{HRV}, and they even have strong persistence property, that is, $I^{k+1}:I=I^k$ for all $k$, see \cite[Proposition 2.4]{HQ}.